 Like many others even I was dreaming about the nice summer days spent by the lake.
-Would not be nice to try an RC sailing boat too?
+Would it not be nice to try an RC sailing boat too?
 Undoubtedly, so let’s find the most perfect, best fit or simply “The boat”.
 I was aware of the bunch “ready to sail” models available, I knew this task won’t be as easy as it seems to be.
-As many other “beginners” I tended to find (build) any small sized sailing boat.
-Which I (wrongly) evaluated as a better solution, not only because of easier storing or transport to and from the lakes but with respect to easier control too.
+Like many other “beginners” I tended to find (build) any small-sized sailing boat.
+I (wrongly) evaluated as a better solution, not only because of easier storing or transport to and from the lakes but for easier control too.

 My first boat was tiny, about 450 mm long, sailing boat kit.
 This boat has no radio controlled functions, neither rudder nor sails (winch).
 Just put the model on the water and let the winds do the rest.
 I was a bit disappointed although the model performed quite well, I had no experience and I did not know what to expect.

 I have talked about RC sailing boats with my friend, who is enough experienced and this guy gave me the explanation about remote controlled sailing boats.
 Not only this, but he offered me to sell his current boat because he was in the phase of searching a new, more sophisticated one.

 The boat he was intended to sell was nothing smaller than Phantom, it is 1890 mm tall boat (from the keel to the top of the mast).
 Its length is 1000 mm and weighs about 3500 g ready to sail.
 I was impressed with its size at first sight – is this a suitable thing for such a beginner?
 Definitely – was the answer.
 So I bought the boat, completely ready to sail, including radio and batteries, just charge and enjoy.
 And this whole “package” for a reasonable price, so we did the deal.
 The first complication arose immediately when I tried to put the whole yacht into the car’s trunk.
 And the first modification came to my mind – to make the boat better portable.